 a tutorial service with a single teacher and a single student.

-Continued enrollment growth prompts move to converted house on Lubbock Street.
+Continued enrollment growth prompts move to a converted house on Lubbock Street.

 Lucille Helton hired as Executive Director.